Driving in Gran Canaria

 - They use horn a lot, and will shout and gesticulate at you for no particular reason.
 Unless you have cut them up smashed into their new Seat or driven them off the road, ignore them – some Spanish drivers like to overreact.

 - They have no idea how to use a roundabout – this one is important as knowing what they know will avoid too much of point number 1.
-In the Canarian driving test they are taught that any car in the outside lane has priority.
-Therefore if you are going round the inside of a roundabout and someone overtakes you on the outside and you crash into them when you are leaving the roundabout, you will have a hard time convincing them it is their fault.
-I personally am fighting a lone crusade to educate Canarians how to use a roundabout correctly, however it doesn’t seem to be working.
-So use the roundabout how you want but just be aware who they think has right of way.
+In the Canarian driving test, they are taught that any car in the outside lane has priority.
+Therefore, if you are going round the inside of a roundabout and someone overtakes you on the outside and you crash into them when you are leaving the roundabout, you will have a hard time convincing them it is their fault.

 - Reverse parking – get good at it.
 Unless you want to pay extortionate Canarian parking fees you are going to need to know how to fit your Opel Astra into a space designed for a bicycle.

-But don’t be afraid driving in the Canary Islands in general it is no different from anywhere else and far easier than London.
-If you want to go up to the mountains though make sure you have a good head for heights, some of the roads in the south and on the north coast have over 1000ft sheer drop on one side!
+But don’t be afraid driving in the Canary Islands.
+In general, it is no different from anywhere else and far easier than London.
+If you want to go up to the mountains though make sure you have a good head for heights, some of the roads in the south and on the north coast have over 1000 metre sheer drop on one side!
 The views are pretty spectacular though and it’s well worth soiling your pants for a bit to see them.